-These financial statements have been prepared to report the financial position and results of operations of the Department of Defense (DoD), as required by the Chief Financial Officers Act of 1990, expanded by the Government Management Reform Act of 1994, and other appropriate legislation.
-The financial statements have been prepared from the books and records of the Department in accordance with, and to the extent possible, U.S. generally accepted accounting principles (USGAAP) promulgated by the Federal Accounting Standards Advisory Board; the Office of Management and Budget (OMB) Circular No. A-136, "Financial Reporting Requirements"; and the DoD Financial Management Regulation (FMR).
+These financial statements have been prepared to report the financial position and results of operations of DoD, as required by the Chief Financial Officers Act of 1990, expanded by the Government Management Reform Act of 1994, and other appropriate legislation.
+The financial statements have been prepared from the books and records of the Department in accordance with, and to the extent possible, U.S.GAAP promulgated by the Federal Accounting Standards Advisory Board; the (OMB) Circular No. A-136; and the DoD Financial Management Regulation (FMR).
 The accompanying financial statements account for all resources for which the Department is responsible unless otherwise noted.
 Information relative to classified assets, programs, and operations is excluded from the statements or otherwise aggregated and reported in such a manner that it is not discernible.

-The Department is unable to fully implement all elements of USGAAP and OMB Circular No. A-136, due to limitations of financial and nonfinancial management processes and systems supporting the financial statements.
+The Department is unable to fully implement all elements of U.S. GAAP and OMB Circular No. A-136, due to limitations of financial and nonfinancial management processes and systems supporting the financial statements.
 The Department derives reported values and information for major asset and liability categories largely from nonfinancial systems, such as inventory and logistics systems.
-These systems were designed to support reporting requirements for maintaining accountability over assets and reporting the status of federal appropriations rather than preparing financial statements in accordance with USGAAP.
+These systems were designed to support reporting requirements for maintaining accountability over assets and reporting the status of federal appropriations rather than preparing financial statements in accordance with U.S. GAAP.
 The Department continues to implement process and system improvements addressing these limitations.

-The Department has 13 auditor identified material weaknesses: (1) Financial Management Systems; (2) Fund Balance with Treasury; (3) Accounts Receivable; (4) Inventory; (5) Operating Materials and Supplies; (6) General Property, Plant, and Equipment; (7) Government Property in Possession of Contractors; (8) Accounts Payable; (9) Environmental Liabilities; (10) Statement of Net Cost; (11) Intragovernmental Eliminations; (12) Accounting Entries; and (13) Reconciliation of Net Cost of Operations to Budget.
+The Department has material weaknesses from internal assessments: (1) Fund Balance with Treasury; (2) Financial Reporting; (3) Health Care Liabilities; (4) Civilian Pay; (5) Military Pay; (6) Accounts Receivable; (7) Contracts/Vendor Pay; (8) Reimbursable Work Orders (Budgetary); (9) Transportation of Things; (10) Equipment Assets; (11) Real Property Assets; (12) Environmental Liabilities; (13) Inventory; (14) Operating Materials and Supplies; and (15) Military Standard Requisitioning and Issue Procedures.